The Format of the Interview

 Situation/Task - description of a specific situation, project or task related to skill sought Action - what did you do?
 Result - what happened?

 Tell me about a time when you gave exceptional customer service.
 As a student worker in St. Olaf’s admissions office, I am back-up for the phones.
 Last week I answered a call from Mrs. J who had some questions that were pretty specific.
 When I suggested that she call the academic departments involved, Mrs. J sounded very annoyed and said that her phone call had been transferred several times already.
 So I offered to gather the info for her and call her back later that afternoon.
 First, I talked with my supervisor and explained the situation and what I was going to do.
 Then I made a couple of calls to get the info I needed.
 I had a class that afternoon and so had to leave a message with one department, but I returned after my class, even though it wasn’t a regularly scheduled work time for me, to follow through.
 When I returned the phone call to Mrs. J, she was very appreciative and said that the St. Olaf admissions office had been more responsive than had other colleges she called.
 She then made an appointment for her son to have a campus visit next month.

-The books available in the Center for Experiential Learning are excellent resources to help you prepare for your job interview.
-They are also excellent at raising questions you may not have thought about.
-Unfortunately there are still some employers who may ask questions that are illegal.
-Interview For Success: A Practical Guide to Increasing Job Interviews, Offers, and Salaries.
+The following information was gathered from Interview For Success: A Practical Guide to Increasing Job Interviews, Offers, and Salaries.
 7th Ed.
 By Caryl Rae Krannich and Ronald L. Krannich, Ph.D’s, has a section on “Illegal Questions and Tactful Responses.”
-The following information was gathered from their book.

 The following types of questions are considered illegal: